Fertulity IVF

 How many IVF attempts are needed on average to be successful?

-The success rate depends on the woman's age, the quality of the eggs/sperm and the fertility history.
-Many couples achieve pregnancy within 1–3 IVF cycles.
+The success rate depends on several factors, including the woman’s age, the quality of the eggs and sperm, and the couple’s fertility history.
+In many cases, pregnancy is achieved within 1–3 IVF cycles.

 What are the success rates by age?